PeterWangIntel/crosswalk-website/documentation/10-Building_an_Application.md

 ## Building a Crosswalk Application
 An application package is a compressed archive containing all of your application resources and a manifest file.

 There are several sample applications which can be used as a seed for your project.
-These are described in [Buliding an Application](#documentation/building_an_application).
+These are described in [Building an Application](#documentation/building_an_application).
 The steps described below can be used to package those applications and deploy them into an Android or Tizen device.

 ### Manifest File
 The following is a minimal example for a manifest file, which should be named manifest.json and reside in your application's top level directory: